-Signs and Symptoms o f Suspected Concussion Possible Signs Observed A sign is something that is observed by another person (e.g., parent/guardian, teacher, coach, supervisor, peer).
+1. Check appropriate box An incident occurred involving (student name) on (date) Student was observed for signs and symptoms of a co ncussion. important as signs and symptoms of a concussion ☐ The following signs were observed or symptoms ed at the time.
+Note: Continued monitoring of the student in the s Signs and Symptoms o of Suspected Concussion Possible Signs Observed A sign is something that is observed by another person (e.g., parent/guardian, teacher, coach, supervisor, peer).
 Possible Symptoms Reported A symptom is something the student will feel/report.
-Physical - vomiting - slowed reaction time - poor coordination or balance - blank stare/glassy eyed/dazed or vacant look - decreased playing ability - loss of consciousness or lack of responsiveness - lying motionless on the ground or slow to get up - ammesia - seizure or convulsion - grabbing or clutching of head Cognitive - difficulty concentrating - easily distracted - general confusion - cannot remember things that happened before and after the injury (see Quick Memory Function Assessment on page 2) - does not know time, date, place, class, type of activity in which they were participating - slowed reaction time (e.g., answering questions or following directions) Emotional/Behavioural - strange or inappropriate emotions (e.g., laughing, crying, getting angry easily) Other Physical - headache - pressure in head - neck pain - feeling off/not right - ringing in the ears - seeing double or blurry/loss of vision - seeing stars, flashing lights - pain at physical site of injury - nausea/stomach ache/pain - balance problems or dizziness - fatigue or feeling tired sensitivity to light or noise Cognitive - difficulty concentrating or remembering - slowed down, fatigue or low energy - dazed or in a fog Emotional/Behavioural - nervous, anxious, depressed Other If any observed signs or symptoms worsen, call 911.
+Physical ─ vomiting ─ slurred speech ─ slowed reaction time ─ poor coordination or balance ─ blank stare/glassy-eyed/dazed or vacant look ─ decreased playing ability ─ loss of consciousness or lack of responsiveness ─ lying motionless on the ground or slow to get up ─ amnesia ─ seizure or convulsion ─ grabbing or clutching of head Cognitive Physical □ difficulty concentrating □ easily distracted □ general confusion □ cannot remember things that happened before and after the injury (see Quick Memory Function Assessment on page 2) □ does not know time, date, place, class, type of activity in which they were participating □ slowed reaction time (e.g., answering questions or following directions) difficulty concentrating or remembering slowed down, fatigue or low energy dazed or in a fog Emotional/Behavioural diritable, sad, more emotional than usual nervous, anxious, depressed Other Emotional/Behavioural ☐-strange or inappropriate emotions (e.g., laughing, crying, getting angry easily) Other If any observed signs or symptoms worsen, call 911.